teikmeout/react_to-do/lessons/03-React/03-dynamic-react.md

  - [ ] Investigate when to use state vs. props
  - [ ] Justify storing Objects with keys as state instead of array

-##Get organized
-_NOTE:_ Before we continue, it will be easier to have three (3) terminal windows open to the same directory.
-This will allow us to work without swapping tons of windows.
-It might also be a good idea to open your browser to full-screen on another desktop.
-Also, now would be a good time to make sure your database is running.

-We'll need each one to do the following:
- 1. One for our normal terminal window where we can work with git;
- 2. One for `webpack`, which will watch the `src` folder for changes and auto-rebuild our react app.
- 3. One for `nodemon`, which will watch our root folder for changes and auto-restart our node server (the step above usually triggers this step.)

 ##Where are we now?
 Now that you have the template sliced up into React, we should be able to `npm run rebuild` to rebuild the app.